PTCInc/Universal-Device-Driver-Examples/HAAS/README.md

 ## Requirements

-- Kepware versions 6.13 or higher
+- Kepware versions 6.11 or higher that support the UDD v2.0 profile

 ## Tag Configuration